hagiaz/hagiaz/README.md

   Hello and nice to meet you!
 As i said before, i'm currently studying informatics engineering student at Singaperbangsa Karawang University, now focusing to web development.
 I was born Jakarta, Indonesia but now living in Bekasi. currently 19 y/o.
 I love to work together with people as a team as much i love working by myself, either with project or something else.

   I  Loved reading, watching films and animes, playing games and sports, And i also like to explore new things everyday, especially IT-related things.
-If you want to know more about me, kindly check my socials or reach to me with links below.
+If you want to know more about me, kindly check my socials below or reach to me with links above.
 </details>

 ## Connect With Me